NBISweden/data-submission-documentation/ENA/BGE-Crayfish/README.md

 * Release study and check that it is shown under umbrella

 #### Add assembly to umbrella
-* Add the assembly project when it has been submitted, see [ENA docs](https://ena-docs.readthedocs.io/en/latest/faq/umbrella.html#adding-children-to-an-umbrella) on how to update.
+* Add the assembly projects when they have been submitted, see [ENA docs](https://ena-docs.readthedocs.io/en/latest/faq/umbrella.html#adding-children-to-an-umbrella) on how to update.
 * Create [update.xml](./data/update.xml) and [umbrella_modified.xml](./data/umbrella_modified.xml)
 * Submit:
     ```